vkhazin/multicloud-courseware/readme.md

 * Run all workloads in containers leveraging [Kubernetes](https://kubernetes.io/)
 * Rely on a 3rd party Platform-as-a-Service e.g. [Pivotal Cloud Foundry](https://pivotal.io/platform)
-* Introduce an adapter pattern into your software to abstract business logic from cloud specific code The purpose of this course is take to analyze the pros and cons analysis of the different approaches
+* Introduce an adapter pattern into your software to abstract business logic from cloud specific code

+The purpose of this course is to analyze the pros and cons of the different approaches
 And to experience the different approaches with pragmatic hands-on labs and group discussions

 ## Audience